MarcYin/SIAC/README.md

 * Emulators:
   - Emulators for atmospheric path reflectance, total transmittance and single scattering Albedo, and the emulators for Sentinel 2 and Landsat 8 trained with 6S.V2 are packed in the current repository.

+## SIAC NBAR procedure:

+SIAC NBAR and uncertainty calculation procedure have been implemented, see [SIAC_NBAR_and_uncertainty.md](https://github.com/MarcYin/SIAC/blob/S2GM/SIAC_NBAR_and_uncertainty.md) for details.

 ## Installation: